wibsonorg/buyer-sdk/buyer-api/docs/Transactions.md

 }
 ```

-For this to work, we need to define a Processor for the `addDataResponseSent` event.
+For this to work, we need to define a Processor for the `addDataResponseSent` Job.

 ```js
 const queue = createQueue('DataResponseQueue');